thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 regularization algorithms that have been implemented in the literature.
 Next, we describe the iterative probabilistic approach taken in this work.
 Finally, we present results on simulations, phantoms, and carotid strain image case studies.
+This chapter is adapted from McCormick, M. Rubert, N. and Varghese, T.
+*Bayesian Regularization Applied to Ultrasound Strain Image*.
+IEEE Transactions in Biomedical Engineering.
+2011.
+In Press.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Improvement of Strain Image Quality with Regularization
+Improvement of strain image quality with regularization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The deformable image registration problem is common in medical imaging